 - Directing marketing for the firm

 A partner or shareholder handles these tasks on top of their legal practice.
-As a result, the lawyer working hours for partners and shareholders often exceeds 40 hours a week.
+As a result, the lawyer's work hours for partners and shareholders often exceed 40 hours a week.

 Long Working Hours and Health